kitajs/docs/learn/authentication.md

 }

 // Providers can also have lifecycle hooks, this one connects and disconnects
-// from the database and also binds the prisma events to the fastify logger export async function onReady(this: FastifyInstance) {
+// from the database and also binds the prisma events to the Fastify logger export async function onReady(this: FastifyInstance) {
   prisma.$on('error', this.log.error.bind(this.log));
   prisma.$on('info', this.log.debug.bind(this.log));